Chiral three-nucleon forces for the new local position-space two-nucleon potential in $\textit{ab initio}$ many-body calculations: Parameterization of LECs and of chiral three-nucleon force

 and

 respectively, where $Q$ is the EFT expansion scale measured by the ratio of the nucleon momentum transfer over the EFT hard cutoff $\Lambda$, which can be estimated by the pion mass over $\Lambda$.
-For $\Lambda\sim 600$ MeV, the typical vale is $Q\sim 1/3$~\cite{PhysRevC.104.064001,HUTHER2020135651} which is used in quantifying the EFT uncertainty.
+For $\Lambda\approx 600$ MeV, the typical value is $Q\approx 1/3$~\cite{PhysRevC.104.064001,HUTHER2020135651} which is used in quantifying the EFT uncertainty.
 We have estimated that uncertainties from the $\chi$EFT truncation at N$^2$LO and N$^3$LO are 446 keV and 149 keV, respectively, for the $^3$H ground-state energy.
-This means that, in optimizing the 3NF LECs $c_{\text D}$ and $c_{\text E}$, we should endure an uncertainty of approximately 300 keV for the $^3$H ground-state energy.
-The constraint by the $^3$H binding energy results in a relation between $c_{\text D}$ and $c_{\text E}$, as shown in Fig.~\ref{fig:cDcE}.
+Therefore, in optimizing the 3NF LECs $c_{\text D}$ and $c_{\text E}$, we do not use experimental data to strictly constrain the binding energy of $^3$H, whereas we allow the calculated energy to vary around the experimental value in a suitable range (approximately 300 keV) estimated with theoretical uncertainty.
+The constraint imposed by the $^3$H binding energy thus yields a correlation band between $c_{\text D}$ and $c_{\text E}$, as illustrated in Fig.~\ref{fig:cDcE}.

-As suggested in Ref.~\cite{HUTHER2020135651}, the $^{16}$O ground-state energy is used as a constraint to fix the values of $c_{\text D}$ and $c_{\text E}$.
+As suggested in Ref.~\cite{HUTHER2020135651}, the $^{16}$O ground-state energy is used as another constraint to fix the values of $c_{\text D}$ and $c_{\text E}$.
 We use the IMSRG in the Magnus formulation~\cite{PhysRevLett.106.222502,PhysRevC.92.034331} to calculate the $^{16}$O ground-state energy.
 The many-body Hamiltonian is normal ordered with respect to the reference state of the Hartree-Fock ground state as \cite{PhysRevLett.109.052501,ZHANG2022136958}